comworkio/comwork-cloud-wiki/terms.md

 The billing system is using [stripe](https://www.stripe.com) for secured payments.

-You're not required to use it, you can ask to make classic transfers to the COMWORK SASU company (you can asks-us to provide the IBAN using the [support system](./terms.md)).
+You're not required to use it, you can ask to make classic transfers to the COMWORKIO SASU company (you can asks-us to provide the IBAN using the [support system](./tutorials/console/public/support.md)).

 ## What are the licences of each comwork's cloud components?